Jane (Janie) Riley, LMFT (she/her)

 Bio and Credentials

 I completed my psychoanalytic training at the Psychoanalytic Institute of Northern California (PINC), where I am also a faculty member.
-I periodically supervise and teach clinicians across the Bay Area.
-I hold a Master's degree from the California Institute of Integral Studies (CIIS), and my practice reflects that integrative foundation.
-I draw on analytic thought, somatic approaches, family systems, and non-Western and Buddhist perspectives to offer a depth of context for our work together.
+I hold a Master's degree from the California Institute of Integral Studies (CIIS), where I also studied Buddhism and other contemplative traditions.
+My practice reflects my integrative foundation: I draw on psychoanalysis, somatic approaches, family systems, and mindfulness and awareness practices to offer a depth of context for our work together.

 Affiliations: